Build an Air-Gapped AI: The Secret to Running Multi-Agent Swarms Offline

 - Autonomy requires independence: True AI autonomy does not rely on cloud API uptime; local hardware is the only way to ensure 100% reliability.

-- Security is paramount: Air-gapped setups protect proprietary task logic and comply with strict frameworks like NIST AI RMF.
+- Security is paramount: Air-gapped setups protect proprietary task logic and comply with strict enterprise frameworks like NIST AI RMF.

 - Hardware is the bottleneck: Strategic model quantization and precise VRAM allocation are non-negotiable for running multiple agents locally.